 The site chosen for the manifold installation shall be level, well ventilated, and at a safe distance from sources of flames, sparks, and excessive heat.
 The manifold should not be placed in an area that may subject the manifold to damage from passing trucks, cranes, or other heavy machines.
-Oxygen manifolds must not be installed under shafting, belting, or other places where oil can drip on them.
 For other location guidelines, see NFPA standard 51.